Intro1997/JsAudio-Android/docs/napi_ih_api.md

 ## Napi_IH::FunctionWrapper

-A wrapper of `Napi::Function` to make sure you can pass parameters other than `const Napi::CallbackInfo&` type.
+A wrapper of `Napi::Function` to make sure you can new NAPI object with parameters other than `const Napi::CallbackInfo&` type.

 ### Constructor